Consensys/doc.tessera/docs/index.md

 Ethereum clients such as [GoQuorum](https://docs.goquorum.consensys.net) and [Hyperledger Besu](https://besu.hyperledger.org/en/stable/).

+## What can you do with Tessera?

+Tessera:

+* Generates and maintains private/public key pairs.

+* Self-manages and discovers all nodes in the network.

+* Provides an API for communicating between Tessera nodes and an API for communicating with privacy-enabled Ethereum clients.

+* Provides two-way SSL using TLS certificates and various trust models like trust on first use (TOFU), whitelist, and certificate authority.

+* Supports IP whitelist.

+* Connects to any SQL DB which supports the JDBC client.

 ## Is Tessera part of ConsenSys Quorum?

 Yes.
 [ConsenSys Quorum](https://consensys.net/quorum/developers) is the complete open source blockchain